webplatform/docs/css/properties/mask-mode/index.md

 |Values={{CSS Property Value
 |Data Type=<source-type>
 |Description=May have the following values:
-*auto: Implicitly sets alpha or luminance, depending on the <mask-reference> value of the mask-image property.
+*'''auto''': Implicitly sets alpha or luminance, depending on the <mask-reference> value of the mask-image property.
 If it is of type <mask-source>, the luminance values of the mask image should be used as the mask values; if it is of type <image>, the alpha values of the mask image should be used as the mask values.
-*alpha: Indicates that the alpha values of the mask image should be used as the mask values.
+*'''alpha''': Indicates that the alpha values of the mask image should be used as the mask values.
-*luminance: Indicates that the luminance values of the mask image should be used as the mask values.
+*'''luminance''': Indicates that the luminance values of the mask image should be used as the mask values.
 }}
 }}
 {{Examples_Section